Aditya61101/Group-Study/contribution.md

 # How to contribute??

 Welcome to Group Study!
-I appreciate your interest in contributing to this full stack Next.js project.
+I appreciate your interest in contributing to this full-stack Next.js project.

 Before you start contributing, please take a moment to read the following guidelines to ensure a smooth and effective contribution process.